danmysak/reling/README.md

 ### `from` & `to`

 Specify the languages from which and to which you would like to translate the text or dialogue.
 If one of the languages is not specified, the original language of the selected text or dialogue will be used.

+### `skip`

+This parameter allows you to skip sentences after achieving a specified number of consecutive perfect answers in prior attempts (for the given pair of source and target languages).

 ### `read`